ippontech/blog-usa/posts/understand-entando-identity-management-using-keycloak.md

 The Keycloak service powers all authentication and authorization for Entando.
 Entando applications rely on a Keycloak instance that is either externally installed or specific to an application.

-## Using Keycloak for Entando Authentication
+## Authentication: Abstraction through Keycloak

 Entando implements Keycloak as a central authentication point to provide a unified view of identity.
 Keycloak acts as an abstraction layer to the underlying Identity Provider (IDP), allowing Entando to integrate into other IDPs without modifying the source.
-This schema increases portability, which is beneficial for configuring all authentication for an Entando application in one place.
+This approach increases portability, which is beneficial for configuring all authentication for an Entando application in one place.

 ## Authorization: Entando Microservices and Role-based Assignments